-As a nonprofit organization that values its reputation for integrity, Winrock requires that all management and staff adhere to its Code of Professional Conduct, which includes a strict and comprehensive policy against engaging in activities that present a conflict of interest.
-Accordingly, each Winrock director, officer, and staff member, including ACR staff, are required to regularly affirm that they are in compliance with this policy, that they avoid all conflicts of interest and take reasonable action to avoid circumstances that create the appearance of a conflict of interest.
-Winrock and ACR staff are required to notify management immediately if any conflict of interest situations arise or come to their attention so the conflict can be appropriately mitigated.
+As a nonprofit organization that values its reputation for integrity, ACR requires that all management and staff adhere to its Code of Professional Conduct, which includes a strict and comprehensive policy against engaging in activities that present a conflict of interest.
+Accordingly, each director, officer, and staff member are required to regularly affirm that they are in compliance with this policy, that they avoid all conflicts of interest and take reasonable action to avoid circumstances that create the appearance of a conflict of interest.
+ACR staff are required to notify management immediately if any conflict of interest situations arise or come to their attention so the conflict can be appropriately mitigated.

 In addition to its internal conflict of interest policy, ACR requires that its third-party registry service provider maintain and adhere to a strict conflict of interest policy and that all ACR-approved Validation and Verification Bodies (VVBs) execute an Attestation of Validation/Verification Body, which defines the VVB role and responsibilities and ensures technical capabilities of all staff and no conflicts of interest.
-ACR-approved VVBs must also execute a project-specific conflict of interest form for each project validated and/or reporting period verified, which ACR reviews and approves.
+ACR-approved VVBs must also execute and have approved by ACR a project-specific conflict of interest form for each project validation and/or reporting period verification for which they have been selected.